vrmeet/thexr/DO_THIS_NEXT.md

 - set sink id of audio output selection https://stackoverflow.com/questions/46523466/html-js-select-audio-output-device-in-browser'

-- remove immersive VR browse texture until menu is open (create the plane only if menu is opened)
+- (improvement) remove immersive VR browse texture until menu is open (create the plane only if menu is opened)

 - parent, unparent an object in VR

-show spawn points when entering edit mode
+(feature) show spawn points when entering edit mode
+  - need better edit mode to see constructs that you can't see
+  - or maybe make it something that you see
+  - and something you hide with a checkbox
+    (view hidden items on|off)

-- pick avatar
+(feature/improvement)- pick avatar

-(feature)
-log the logs into the backend so we can view them off line later can log commands and event stream to correlate with log timestamps
-- event sourcing

 (refactor: after we request publishing audio, determine if successful or unsuccessful, our agora wrapper api